Djizzio/DevOpsConBootCamp/README.md

-# GitHub Bootcamp - Workshop
+# GitHub Bootcamp - Workshop T

 Repo for the `GitHub Bootcamp` 1-day Workshop from @wulfland.